Porridge

 Porridge is a type of semi-solid food made by soaking, poaching or boiling, in milk or water, ground, crushed or chopped starchy plants, typically grain.
-Gruel is a thinner version of porridge, and congee is a savoury variation of porridge of Asian origin.
+It is a traditional staple food of many countries.

+Other spellings of porridge include porage (obsolete, United Kingdom), parritch (Scottish/Northern English), and parrige (Scottish and Caribbean).

-Porridge is often cooked with added flavourings such as sugar, honey, fruits or syrup to sweeten the cereal, or it can be mixed with spices, meat or vegetables to make a savoury dish.
+Porridge is often cooked or served with added flavourings such as salt, sugar, honey, fruit, jam or syrup, or it can be mixed with spices, fish, meat or vegetables to make a savoury dish.
 It is usually served hot in a bowl or a pot, depending on its consistency.

-Oat porridge, known as oatmeal in North America, is one of the most common types; while rice porridge is more common in Asia.
+Many variants of porridge have their own names.
+Oat porridge is known as oatmeal in North America, and is one of the most common types.
+Others include polenta, made from maize; poi, from taro; gruel, a thinner version of oat porridge; congee, an Asian savoury rice porridge; and brose and crowdie, Scottish uncooked porridges made from oats in water.